the French flag book cover

 What, for Plato, is the best constitution—the one corresponding to the good soul?

-This is monarchy, when one man remarkably surpasses the others.
-It may also be called aristocracy when several men excel over the rest.
+It is monarchy, when one man stands remarkably above the rest.
+It may also be called aristocracy when several men excel over the others.

 I call such a constitution good and upright, whether in the city or in man 2.